DexlerXD/HOI4MassStateEditor/README.md

     - Insert a path to the folder with state files
 4. PROFIT!

 You've done!
-Currently, programm will break files with brackets coming after the `history = ` definition.
+Currently, program will break files with brackets coming after the `history = ` definition.
 I'm going to fix this soon, I'm just a bit lazy...

 > Like here\
 ![](https://user-images.githubusercontent.com/69513582/222714720-b27df91d-4c38-4fdb-be79-bf0526aa4a59.png)